seclab-ucr/Themis/README.md

 To compile and install Robust Zeek, you can use the following command.

     cd robust-zeek && ./configure && make && sudo make install

+Alternatively, to enable debug, you can use the following command.

+    cd robust-zeek && ./configure --enable-debug && make && sudo make install

 ## Usage